melomwolf/BRAL-Better-Rayman-Anniversary-Launcher/README.md

 You must create a `.bat` file that points to the emulator executable and the ROM.

+The Command inside the `.bat` should look like this:
+    `start "" "Path to Emulator EXE" "Path to Rom"`

 The launcher cannot run `.bat` files.
 For this reason, a `bat2exe` script is included.